tlevine/www.thomaslevine.com/content/!/artist-portfolio/index.md

 fit in the carry-on bag check thingy, which is 22" by 14" by 9".
 That won't work with the present monitor. :(

+Given that it isn't going to fit in carryon, it might be fun just to go for the biggest thing I can, in all dimensions.
+Though maybe it would be nice for the depth dimension to collapse a bit.

+On the other hand, I find that my big notebooks have been a bit too big, so maybe I'll try to go for just big enough.

 ### Sturdiness
 The only fragile thing in the portfolio is the monitor, and it will be protected by the table top, the paper, and the styrofoam